HPV Vaccine is now available at Student Health for men and women

 No appointment is needed, simply check in at the Nurse's Clinic (see link for hours).

-UC SHIP provides coverage for the HPV vaccine when administered at Student Health for all students through age 27 (up to age 28) if series started prior to turning age 27.
-The cost for students without SHIP coverage, or for anyone over 27 years of age is $189.00 per injection.
+UC SHIP provides coverage for the HPV vaccine when administered at Student Health for all students who started the HPV series prior to turning age 27.
+See the Cost of Services page for pricing.
 Because the vaccine has been FDA approved only through age 26, patients over age 26 requesting the HPV vaccine must have an order by their SHS provider.